stepanyan-areg/task/README.md

 The application is a simple Express.js application that responds to HTTP requests.
 It includes the Prometheus client library to expose the metrics at `/metrics` endpoint.
 This will increment a counter each time a request is received on the main endpoint ('/').

-The application is a simple Express.js application that responds to HTTP requests.
-It includes the Prometheus client library to expose the metrics at `/metrics` endpoint.
-This will increment a counter each time a request is received on the main endpoint ('/').

 ## Docker